blinklet/learning/data-science/data-science-environment.md

 4        5                               Big Ones         3  Aerosmith
 (347, 4)
 ```
+Pandas does not know about the relationships between the tables in the database.
+Pandas assumes that the inner join will be performed by matching columns from each dataframe that have the same name.
+If you need to join on columns that do not have the same names, you can specify which columns to join on in the Pandas *merge()* method's parameters.

 It would be better to remove the "ArtistId" column from the data frame because it is now redundant.